Hiram Bingham III: Explorer

+Bingham's book Lost City of the Incas became a bestseller upon its publication in 1948.

+Bingham has been cited as a possible inspiration for the film character Harry Steele, played by Charlton Heston in the 1954 film Secret of the Incas, which is about a fictional archaeological dig at Machu Picchu, and shot on location.
+The Steele character, and some scenarios in that film, subsequently inspired the film character Indiana Jones, and the 'Map room' scenario in Raiders of the Lost Ark.

 Peru has long sought the return of the estimated 40,000 artifacts, including mummies, ceramics, and bones, that Bingham excavated and exported from Machu Picchu.
+He had been given permission through a decree by the Peruvian government.
+Peru had since argued that the objects were only loaned to Yale, not given.
 On September 14, 2007, an agreement was made between Yale University and the Peruvian government for the objects' return.
 On April 12, 2008, the Peruvian government said it had revised previous estimates of 4,000 pieces up to 40,000.
+In 2012 Yale University began returning thousands of these objects to Peru.

+Bingham was a member of The Explorers Club.